aiday-mar/EPFL/Applied Data Analysis/Course_Notes.md

 Here we penalize very high or very low weights.

 To deal with the topic detection problem, to get the TF-IDF matrix you can multiple the docs x topics matrix by the word x topics matrix.
 Then the differences of the component wise elements, squared and summed is the latent semantic analysis.
 You can dins the SVD of the matrix TF-IDF and then the diagonal matrix will capiture the importance of the topics.

+For the taskof topic detectopn we can use the LDA method which is the Latent Dirichlet Allocation method.
+Use a generative story to generate a document of length n :

+d = sample a topic distribution for the document for i = 1 ... n
+          t = sample a topic from the topic distribution d w = sample a word from the topic t add w to the bag of words fo the doc to be generated

+Essentially in the LDA you input documents represented as bags of words, and the number K of topics to be found, and the output are the K topics themselves, and for each document we find a distribution over the K topics.
+How to quantify the closennes of two documents - you take the cosine of the rows of the TF-IDF matrix.
+How to quantify the closeness of two words - you find the cosine of the columns of the TF-IDF matrix.
+You can also define a matrix M where against therows we display the contexts and against the columns we display the words.
+An entry is : M[c, w] = log [P(c,w)/P(c).P(w)]